-It’s been a seamless transition to home working, and the management have decided that the system has worked so well that the company have served notice on their office and intend to work remotely full time.
+It’s been a seamless transition to home working, and the management has decided that the system has worked so well that the company have served notice on their office and intends to work remotely full time.

 When the need arises they will simply rent a room or a small office for meetings, and they’ve saved so much money that they’ve been able to pay for an IT system upgrade.

 Their cloud-based phone system has paid for itself and they’re still better off financially and working more efficiently.

 You’d never know they’re working from home

 Another financial services client has recently worked with Time Communications to set up a new cloud-based phone system.

 After several years working as part of a larger firm the eight-strong team have branched out on their own as a standalone venture and are now working from their respective homes using a mixture of phones on desks, apps on mobile phones and laptops.

 You can ring their original number and the team will answer and transfer from wherever they are in the world.